- 4 minutes to read

-The DevExpress ASP.NET Project Wizard makes it easy to create a new web project (via the Visual Studio New Project or New Web Site dialogs) or modify an existing one.
-Use the Wizard to set the site’s page layout (for new projects), select a theme, specify the default culture for a particular locale, and configure other DevExpress controls and website options.
+Use the Project Wizard to set the site’s page layout, select a theme, specify the default culture for a particular locale, and configure other DevExpress controls and website options.

 Choose Layout Tab

-The Generate Sample Data check box allows you to specify whether or not sample data (databases, XML files, models, etc.) will be added to the created project.
+Use the Generate Sample Data checkbox to specify whether sample data (for instance, databases, XML files, models) should be added to the project.

 Choose Theme Tab